Studio Widgets

 Placement

-It defines where the title will be located.
+It defines where the tooltip will be located.
 The possible values are: Top-Start, Top, Top-End, Right-Start, Right, Right-End, Bottom-Start, Bottom, Bottom-End, Left-Start, Left, Left-End.

 Enter delay (ms)

-It defines the milliseconds before the title shows up once hovering over the widget.
+It defines the milliseconds before the tooltip shows up once hovering over the widget.

 Leave delay (ms)

-It defines the milliseconds before the title disappears once hovering over the widget.
+It defines the milliseconds before the tooltip disappears once hovering over the widget.

 Arrow

-If selected, the tooltip will add an arrow pointing the widget.
+If selected, the tooltip will add an arrow pointing to the widget.

 Tip